Device control report

 The View details button shows more media usage data in the device control report page.

 The page provides a dashboard with aggregated number of events per type and a list of events and shows 500 events per page, but Administrators can scroll down to see more events and can filter on time range, media class name, and device ID.

 When you select an event, a flyout appears that shows you more information:

-- Media information: Media information includes Media name, Class name, Class GUID, Device ID, Vendor ID, Volume, Serial number, and Bus type.
+- Media information: Media information includes Media name, Class name, Class GUID, Device ID, Vendor ID, Serial number, and Bus type.

 To see real-time activity for this media across the organization, select the Open Advanced hunting button.
 This includes an embedded, pre-defined query.

 To see the security of the device, select the Open device page button on the flyout.
 This button opens the device entity page.